derektypist/project-euler-027/README.md

 **Getting Started**

 Enter a whole number between 2 and 1000 in the input field and click on the Submit Button.
 You will see the product of the coefficient of a and b that produces the maximum primes for consecutive values of n, starting with n = 0.
+For example, if you entered 200, you would expect to get -4925.
 Except when you have made an invalid input.
 Click on the Reset Button to clear the information or to start again.

 **User Stories**